James Blood Ulmer Quartet

 Henry Kaiser, Nels Cline, Chris Muir - guitar

-Steve Adams (horn arranger), Larry Ochs, Bruce Ackley, Jon Raskin - various saxophones
+Steve Adams (horn arranger), Larry Ochs, Bruce Ackley, Jon Raskin - various

 Michael Manring - bass